Are You Finished Yet? How to avoid overworking your coloring.

 Let me tell you what I see students doing- signs that they're done but don't know it yet.

-Hopefully you can catch yourself before you do them too!
+If you know the signs, hopefully you can catch yourself before you do them too!

 1. The 43rd Fix